jorahn/RookWorld/README.md

   - run `llm.c/dev/eval/rook_vs_stockfish.py` to play the converted model against Stockfish 16.1 (level 0 or higher) - currently it loses all games due to invalid moves or checkmate
 - run `llm.c/dev/eval/rook_analysis.py` to provide an FEN (e.g. from a human game) and get the model evaluation for it

+Note: *fast evaluation in batches is under development, leads to slight performance decline*

 ---

 # ArbiterSim